 “We’re challenging the norms and keeping an open mind,” says Annabel Thomas, Nc’nean founder, whose priorities are sustainability and creativity.
 “There is the risk that industries can become staid – especially after a long run of success – and rest on their laurels.
 The scotch industry needs to keep moving forward and keep an open mind.”

 This is an excerpt from a report written for Canvas8.
-The full report appears behind a paywall and is available on request.
+The full report appears behind a paywall.
+Please contact me for details.